darccyy/magictax/README.md

+# Sumtotal

-# Forked from 'Egui Encrypted Text Editor'
+Forked from 'Egui Encrypted Text Editor'

 An [Egui](https://crates.io/crates/egui) app to read and write to encrypted files.